vinayakvadoothker/x-recruiter-poc/backend/algorithms/README.md

 # Algorithms Module

-This module implements the Feel-Good Thompson Sampling algorithm with graph warm-start.
+This module implements the Feel-Good Thompson Sampling algorithm with embedding warm-start.

 ## Modules